Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Conclusion

 \section{Conclusion}

-This paper presents a standardized multi-source knowledge dataset and introduces the PruningRAG framework, which leverages multi-granular pruning to optimize the utilization of diverse knowledge sources.
-Through our framework, we uncover valuable insights, including the impact of knowledge source pruning and the effectiveness of adaptive fine-grained pruning.
+This paper presents a standardized multi-source knowledge dataset and proposes the plug-and-play PruningRAG framework, which applies multi-granular pruning to enhance the integration of diverse knowledge sources.
+The framework consistently improves performance across various existing RAG variants.
+Through our framework, we uncover valuable insights, including the impact of different strategies for leveraging multiple knowledge sources.
 Furthermore, we have made our dataset, the PruningRAG framework, code, and experimental results publicly available.
 We hope that our work will inspire further research into advanced knowledge pruning to better tackle the complexities of multi-source knowledge, contributing to the progress of the RAG community.